Well-Ordering Principle

 Every non-empty set of positive integers has a smallest element

 The Well-Ordering Principle (WOP) states that every non-empty set of positive integers has a smallest element.
-This seemingly simple fact is incredibly powerful—it's logically equivalent to mathematical induction and provides the foundation for "proof by minimum counterexample," one of the most elegant proof techniques in mathematics.
+This seemingly obvious fact is logically equivalent to mathematical induction and provides the foundation for "proof by minimum counterexample."

 Visualizing the Well-Ordering Principle